Asian Touring Car Series

 The Asian Touring Car Series (ATCS) is a touring car racing series that takes place each year across several Asian nations.
 It includes events at circuits in Malaysia, China and Indonesia.
-It ran as the Asian Touring Car Championship (ATCC) between 2000-2001, and 2005-2006.
+It ran as the Asian Touring Car Championship (ATCC) between 2000 and 2001, and 2005–2006.

 The championship consists of three classes.
 Division 1 uses cars built to Super 2000 or BTC Touring regulations.
 Proton provides the only factory team, whose main opposition is the independent German BMW team of Engstler Motorsport.
 Division 2 uses Super Production regulations for cars with engine capacities of not more than 2000cc.
 Engstler Motorsport has a single entry in this class and is the main competition to the four-car line-up of DTM Bel’Air Racing from Hong Kong.
 Division 3 is a 1600cc class and is the most production-based of the three.
 Only DTM Bel’Air Racing fielded entries in this class during 2006.